It’s a great day to learn about the many health benefits of peppermint.

 In a study conducted with young people taking cognitive tests, those who had peppermint experienced less fatigue.

-7. Peppermint May Assist With Menstrual Cramps
+12. May Assist With Menstrual Cramps

 There are many helpful benefits that the muscle-relaxing properties of peppermint can do.
 One of these is menstrual cramps.

-A study with women having painful periods, the use of peppermint extract capsules showed the same effect as using a non-steroidal anti-inflammatory medication.
+In a study with women having painful periods, the use of peppermint extract capsules showed the same effect as using a non-steroidal anti-inflammatory medication.

 The intensity and duration of the pain were reduced considerably.

-8. May Have Antibacterial Properties
+13. Peppermint May Have Antibacterial Properties

-9. Peppermint May Improve Concentration
+14. May Improve Concentration

 Drinking peppermint tea may help you enhance your alertness and memory which consequently improves your concentration.